How To Spend An Afternoon At Arches National Park

 An Introduction To America's Wild Southwest

-My first taste of the wild west began at Arches National Park in Utah.
+My first taste of the Wild West began at Arches National Park in Utah.
 This trip will forever hold a special place in my heart.
 I had never experienced such foreign and bizarre landscapes before.
 Arches National Park and much of Utah looks as if it might be a better fit for Mars.
 The red rocks, peculiar formations, and hoodoos captivated me.
 I couldn't ask for a better introduction to what is now one of my favorite regions in the United States - the American Southwest.

 Arches National Park - A Great Road Trip Destination

-Arches National Park was our first National Park destination during our 4-state tour of the American Southwest.
+Arches National Park was our first destination during our 4-state tour of the American Southwest.
 We flew into Denver, and after spending a night in Boulder, Colorado made our way to Utah.
 Coming down and out of the Rocky Mountains only to find myself in the middle of Utah's otherworldly landscape is one of my fondest memories.
 It felt wild and strange.
 I still get goosebumps thinking about it today.

 Utah is home to some of our Nation's greatest treasures.
 It is a goldmine when it comes to National Parks.
 Here you will find Zion, Bryce, Canyonlands, and Capitol Reef.
-Not to mention many other great parks such as Dead Horse Point, Cedar Breaks, Grand Staircase-Escalante, Goblin Valley, Kodachrome Basin, Coral Pink Sand Dunes and the Dixie National Forest.
+Not to mention many other great parks such as Dead Horse Point, Cedar Breaks, Grand Staircase-Escalante, Goblin Valley, Kodachrome Basin, Coral Pink Sand Dunes, and the Dixie National Forest.
 You could easily spend weeks or even a lifetime exploring Utah's protected areas.

 Our road trip took a little over a week and covered four states.
 If you are looking to plan a tour of your own, you will find that there is an abundance of truly, terrific destinations nearby.
 After Arches, we made our way to Antelope Canyon, Horseshoe Bend, and the Grand Canyon before looping around through New Mexico and Colorado.

-Looking for even more amazing destinations?
 I have two more posts to help you plan the perfect Southwestern road trip!
 Check out Valley of Fire State Park - A Las Vegas Day Trip Must and Sightseeing: Garden of the Gods in Colorado Springs to learn more.

 A Bit About Arches National Park